 Business owners who have tight budgets can purchase supplies on a per-project basis until they save up enough to buy supplies ahead of orders.
 Most business owners work at home, so office expenses aren’t a major consideration.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your scrapbooking business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your scrapbooking business is sued.
 There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements